Elvis2280/go-gametrackerbackend/Readme.md

 - Run docker-compose up

 ## Commands
-- `docker-compose up` - Runs the server port 8080
+- `docker-compose -f docker-compose.debug.yml up --build` - Runs the server port 8080 in development mode
 - `swag init` - Generates swagger documentation

+## Enable debug mode
+This is setup to run in debug mode using docker compose so you need to setup your IDE to run external debug in port 2345 localhost so after running the docker-compose up --build you can run the debug mode in your IDE